-You can check out Ultimate Social Deux here.
+You can check out Social Media Warfare here.

-The more you pin, the more your content gets seen and repined and the more traffic you get, right?
+The more you pin, the more your content gets seen and repinned and the more traffic you get, right?
 Not necessarily…

 I’ve experimented with pinning as much as 70 pins in a day and as a little as 10.
 The traffic from the two isn’t wildly different.
 Here’s why.